wfarre/select-react-component/README.md

 # Getting started with the Select React Component

+A very simple but efficient select react component

 ## What is it?

 It is a dropdown menu component.
 When you click on it, a menu appears.
 From that menu, you choose an option, it will update the button.